coredns/unbound/README.md

 Via *unbound* you can perform recursive queries.
 Unbound uses DNSSEC by default when resolving *and* it returns those records (DNSKEY, RRSIG, NSEC and NSEC3) back to the clients.
 The *unbound* plugin will remove those records when a client didn't ask for it.
 The internal (RR) answer cache of Unbound is disabled, so you may want to use the *cache* plugin.

 Libunbound can be configured via (a subset of) options, currently the following are set:

 * `msg-cache-size`, set to 0
 * `rrset-cache-size`, set to 0

+The *unbound* plugin uses <https://github.com/miekg/unbound> to interface with libunbound.

 ## Syntax